MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

     .. tab-item:: JULES

-        The JULES test suite is quick to run, so it's usual to test ``all`` for any ticket.
+        The JULES test suite is quick to run, so it's usual to test ``all`` for any PR.
 If you have the appropriate environment setup then include the ``fab`` group too.

         .. code-block:: shell